AWegnerGitHub/awegnergithub.github.io-source/content/2016_12_28_review_of_loony_corn_machine_learning_course.md

-Title: Review of Udemy's "From 0 to 1: Machine Learning, NLP and Python - Cut to the Chase" course
+Title: Review of Udemy's 'From 0 to 1: Machine Learning, NLP and Python - Cut to the Chase' course
 Date: 2016-12-28 20:10
 Tags: review, technical, learning
 Category: Review